Sunday, 15 July 2018

 Our dining companions from last night were nowhere in sight as we packed up with the efficiency of long practice.

-We said good morning to an old couple in dressing gowns who emerged from a nearby campervan, and to the cheery gardienne when she drove up at 7 am, just as we were walking out.
+We said good morning to an old couple in dressing gowns who emerged from a nearby campervan, and to the cheery gardienne when she drove up at 7 am, just as we were walking out the gate.

 Many of the houses had been lovingly renovated, although there were still signs of earlier times such as crosses and lavoirs.